 - A lot of newbies do this (and even more TRY to do it), so you really have to be careful about where you post and why.
 You could get reported and/or kicked out of groups if others think you’re trying to game the system rather than providing real value.

 - Facebook can be a finicky platform.
 Even if you follow all the rules, you could still end up getting your account banned.
 I personally don’t recommend relying on this strategy exclusively because it makes you dependent on Facebook as a platform.

 You should take those points into consideration and do your own research before you start marketing in any way on Facebook, or anywhere else.

-If organic Facebook marketing sounds as though it’s accessible of these affiliate marketing strategies and you want some help getting started, you’re in luck!
-I know of two impressive training programs that focus on it exclusively.
+If organic Facebook marketing sounds as though it’s the best of these affiliate marketing strategies and you want some help getting started, you’re in luck!
+I wrote a book on the topic.
+You can grab your copy right here.

 Strategy #2: Facebook Advertising